 Premises is defined in the Act as "any place".
-It is for the Licensing Authority to decide whether different parts of a building can be properly regarded as being separate premises and as the Guidance for local authorities' states, it "will always be a question of fact in the circumstances".
+It is for the licensing authority to decide whether different parts of a building can be properly regarded as being separate premises and as the Guidance for local authorities' states, it "will always be a question of fact in the circumstances".
 The Gambling Commission does not however consider that areas of a building that are artificially or temporarily separate can be properly regarded as different premises.

-The Licensing Authority will have regard to the Gambling Commission's guidance on the division of premises and access between premises.
+Sevenoaks District Council will have regard to the Gambling Commission's guidance on the division of premises and access between premises.

-The Licensing Authority takes particular note of the Guidance for local authorities which states that in considering applications for multiple licences for a building or those for a specific part of the building to be licensed, licensing authorities should be aware that:
+This licensing authority takes particular note of the Guidance for local authorities which states that in considering applications for multiple licences for a building or those for a specific part of the building to be licensed, licensing authorities should be aware that: